 Liver Shih Tzu will have light brown (or some may even say pink) noses, lips, footpads and eye rims like Max in the picture below.
 Their eye color will be a lighter brown or even dark golden hue.

 While a Blue Shih Tzu often have dark or light gray on their noses, footpads, lips and eye rims.

 The gray color when in certain lighting, gives them the appearance of a blue hue, which may be how they got their "blue" description.

-Blue Shih Tzu coats can be any color, but gray is the most common coat color of a this particular dog.
+A Blue Shih Tzu coat can be any color, but gray is the most common coat color of a this particular dog.
 Although a gray coat doesn't necessarily mean it is a Blue Shih Tzu.
 You'll need to check the nose to be sure.

 If his nose is solid black this is not a "blue" dog.
 However his nose could be very dark gray and may look black under low lighting.